Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data: Methods

-To extend the use of the folded normal distribution, \citet{Liu2020} constructed a fixed effects regression model.
-This method models independent random variables $Z_{i}$ for $i = 1, 2, \ldots, N$ using a folded normal distribution $FN(\mu_i, \sigma^2)$, with the parameter $\mu_i$ modelled as a linear predictor through an identity link.
-Specifically,
+\citet{Liu2020} extended the folded normal distribution by constructing a fixed-effects regression model.
+This approach models independent random variables $Z_{i}$, for $i = 1, 2, \ldots, N$, following $\mathcal{FN}(\mu_i, \sigma^2)$, with $\mu_i$ defined as a linear predictor:

 where $\textbf{X}_i$ and $\textbf{B}$ represent a covariate vector for individual $i$ and a corresponding coefficient vector.
-Our regression model uses the same idea while incorporating random effects and additional constraints.
+Our regression model adopts this concept while adding random effects and extra constraints.

-\citet{Liu2020} developed methods to estimate the model parameters from both frequentist and Bayesian perspectives.
-In the frequentist approach, they used the expectation-maximization algorithm \citep{Dempster1977} for parameter estimation and employed the bootstrap method to construct confidence intervals.
-Alternatively, Bayesian inference was conducted using the data augmentation algorithm \citep{tanner1987calculation} to generate posterior samples for model parameters.
-Our proposed inference, described below, uses standard Bayesian modelling, differing from their methods.
+\citet{Liu2020} estimated model parameters using both frequentist (EM algorithm \citep{Dempster1977} with bootstrap for confidence intervals) and Bayesian (data augmentation \citep{tanner1987calculation} for posterior samples) methods.
+Our proposed inference, detailed below, uses standard Bayesian modeling, differing from their approach.